-Insurance and Reinsurance
+Insurance & Reinsurance

 - Advising an excess insurer in relation to a civil liability policy raising issues of notification and breach of condition.

 - Advising excess liability insurers in relation to coverage issues arising from losses caused by collapse of a dam in South America.

 - Advising a Lloyds Syndicate on coverage issues arising out of a high value personal injury claim where there was a substantial under-insurance.